 Another potential podcaster is Cardi B. I’ve written previously about how she rose to fame because of her media personality and image.
 Her raw, unapologetic commentary is perfect for the podcast format.
 Earlier this week, she shared her hilarious candid thoughts on what characters were actually seeing in the movie Bird Box.
-Here’s a tweet that highlights one of many opportunities for the Invasion of Privacy singer.

 With Cardi’s mass appeal, she would be the best fit for a media company that can develop a creative show concept that can reach the masses.
 Her content should be widely available on Apple Podcasts for her 39 million Instagram followers to instantly access and listen to.